mkristian/jbundler/Readme.md

 the current implementation is proof of concept. for example the embedding of maven is kind of crude and the local maven repository needs to be under $HOME/.m2/repository, etc

+the **Mvnfile.lock** gets generated but is not used to prepare the classpath file.

 ## jar/pom dependencies ##

 these dependencies can be used either in **Mvnfile** or inside the gemspec through the requirements (see also the example directory of this project):